 Although we can guide all of Kilimanjaro’s routes, we focus on the longer routes because statistically, they have the highest success rates.
 Unless you have been at high altitudes before and have acclimatized quickly, we encourage you to select one of these routes: the 9-Day Northern Circuit, 8-day Lemosho, and the 7-day Machame.

-If you looked at the route itineraries, you’ll see that the distance hiked per day is quite short.
+If you look at the route itineraries, you’ll see that the distance hiked per day is quite short.
 The primary reason that climbing Kilimanjaro takes so long is that we are purposely slowing down the pace.

 In the first few days, your guide will be going very slow.
 However, by the end of the trek, you’ll realize that the speed they set comes from years of experience.
 You’ll be glad that you went the recommended pace when you’re standing at 19,341 feet on Uhuru Peak,